-- Date that coverage under the HRA may begin.
+- Date that coverage under the HRA (Health Reimbursement Arrangement) may begin.

 - Whether the offer extends to dependents.

-- Contact information, including a phone number, of a resource participants may contact in order to receive additional information regarding the ICHRA.
+- Contact information, including a phone number, of a resource participants may contact to receive additional information regarding the ICHRA.

 - Statement of availability of a Special Enrollment Period (SEP) to enroll in or change individual health insurance coverage, for the participant and any dependents who newly gain access to the ICHRA and are not already covered by the ICHRA.